zhkai/MTSF-DG/graph-learning/README.md

 # TVGL
 TVGL is a python solver for inferring dynamic networks from raw time series data.
-For implementation details, refer to the paper, available at: http://stanford.edu/~hallac/TVGL.pdf.

 -----